wahreus/kubernetes-lab/README.md

   <img src="figures/environment_setup_diagram.svg" alt="Diagram showing local machine connecting to three AWS EC2 instances used as Kubernetes nodes.">
 </p>

 The lab uses local `kubectl` with remote AWS EC2 instances for the Kubernetes control plane node and worker nodes.
 Terraform defines the AWS infrastructure, while the helper scripts handle the setup and teardown workflow.
-The scripts install `containerd` and `crictl` on each node, but intentionally omit Kubernetes installation steps to support cluster setup practice.

-`build_lab.sh`
+### **`build_lab.sh`**

-- Provisions the AWS resources with Terraform
+* Provisions the AWS resources with Terraform
-- Installs `containerd` and `crictl` on each node
+* Installs `containerd`, `crictl`, `kubeadm`, `kubelet`, and `kubectl` on each node
-- Prepares SSH access
+* Prepares SSH access
-- Opens terminals to the nodes
+* Opens terminals to the nodes

-`destroy_lab.sh`
+After `build_lab.sh` has finished, the EC2 instances are ready for Kubernetes bootstrap, but the cluster has not been initialized yet.
+This is intentional: `kubeadm init`, CNI installation, `kubeadm join`, and local kubeconfig setup are left as manual practice steps.

+### **`destroy_lab.sh`**
 - Removes the AWS resources
 - Cleans up local connection files